 Ordinarily points transfer at a 1:1 ratio (in 1,000 point increments), while through this promotion you’d get 1,300 Flying Club points for every 1,000 Membership Rewards points transferred.

-For context, Amex seems to offer a 30% transfer bonus to Virgin Atlantic Flying Club once or twice a year.
-We previously saw a transfer bonus in September, so this is the second bonus of 2021.
+For context, Amex seems to offer a 30% transfer bonus to Virgin Atlantic Flying Club two or three times per year.
+We saw three transfer bonuses from Amex to Virgin Atlantic in 2021, with the last one running through the end of the year.

 Redeeming Virgin Atlantic points On Virgin Atlantic